• Skip to primary navigation

 • New Wiring and Cable Colours

-Electrical - new wiring colours - In this easy follow guide learn about the different types of electric cables and the new standard wiring colours and what each old black and red wire colour has now changed to
+Electrical - new wiring colours - Learn about the different types of electric cables and the new standard UK wiring colours and what old UK wire colours have changed to

 • Electrical Radial Circuit Wiring

-Electrical - radial circuit wiring - How to wire an electrical radial circuit to power electrical sockets, lights and light switches including what size cables and MCB’s should be used
+Electrical - radial circuit wiring - Learn about wiring a radial circuit to power electrical sockets, lights and light switches including what size cables and MCB’s should be used

 • Electrical Ring Main Wiring

-Electrical - ring main wiring - Learn about ring main circuits or ring circuits, how to identify the wiring circuit in your home, and test it and what rules and regulations you need to follow
+Electrical - ring main wiring - Learn how to wire a ring main or ring circuit, how to identify the type of circuit in your home and what regulations you need to follow

 • Stripping Cables: How to Strip Electrical Wire

-Electrical - stripping wire and cable - How to strip wires flexes cables.
-Making wires ready to connect.
-Wiring a plug.
-Wiring a socket
+Electrical - stripping wire and cable - How to strip wires, flexes and cables.
+Making wires ready to connect into electrical appliances including plugs and sockets

 • Electrical Wiring

-Electrical - wiring a junction box - Learn how to wire a junction box to provide power to new additional sockets, lights and switches, what type of junction box to use and how to stay safe while you are doing it
+Electrical - wiring a junction box - Learn how to wire a junction box to provide power to additional sockets, lights and switches easily and safely

 • How to work out Amps

 Electrical - working out amps, volts and kilowatts. - How are amps worked out?
 How do you know which fuse to put in?
 What are kilowatts?
-What part do volts play?
-Just a few questions we get asked at DIY Doctor
+Learn all you need to know about amps, volts and watts

 • Timed Fan

-Extractor Fans - Timed fans and wiring up to existing light switch or independent switch - How to connect a timed fan.
-How to wire in a new bathroom extractor fan with timer.
-A clear wiring diagram showing how to connect up a timed fan and install a extractor fan with timer
+Extractor Fans - Timed fans and wiring up to existing light switch or independent switch - How to wire a bathroom extractor fan with a timer.
+A clear wiring diagram showing how to connect up and install a extractor fan with timer

 • Extending a Ring Main and Adding more Sockets to a Room